EM Kit CLI

 Section titled “Usage modes”One-shot commands

-Section titled “One-shot commands”emkit doctoremkit workspace listemkit member list --workspace-id 1emkit ai workspace-summary --workspace-id 1emkit ai feedback --workspace-id 1 --status to_shareemkit issue list --workspace-id 1 --status todo,in_progressInteractive TUI
+Section titled “One-shot commands”emkit doctoremkit workspace listemkit workspace summary --id 1emkit member list --workspace-id 1emkit issue list --workspace-id 1 --status todo,in_progressInteractive TUI

 Section titled “JSON output”CLI responses are JSON, which makes it easy to consume from scripts and AI agents.